 Businesses, if you see your name on this list, please share and help spread the word!

-Did I miss your favorite place to eat outside in Terre Haute?
+Did we miss your favorite place to eat outside in Terre Haute?
 If so, let me know!